ghoelzer-aws/jenkins-IaaSCI/README.md

 --\>jdk1.6-rhel6 - Installs jdk1.6 and some supporting utilities with yum

-You will see some other directories/docker files as we also have a jdk1.7 flow, and we also create some Jenkins Slave Docker Images/Containers with JDK 1.6 or 1.7 and Maven, to demo building the "Hello World" app using Docker and Jenkins.
-Assuming you're using RHEL7 as your Docker host, your Docker Images created will pickup the host's subscribed entitlements, enabling you to seamlessly using yum as part of your image builds like in our examples.
-My github repo also has a "rhel7" branch, with the same set of Docker files setup to support RHEL7.
-You may already be aware of this, but you can run a Docker Container using a any RHEL base OS (eg. 5,.X 6.X, 7.X) on any RHEL Host OS that supports Docker.
+----\>mvnbld-jdk1.6-rhel6 - Installs Maven and some supporting utilities with yum

+Assuming you're using RHEL7 as your Docker host, your Docker Images created will pickup the host's subscribed entitlements, enabling you to seamlessly use yum as part of your image builds like in our examples.
+Many may already be aware of this, but you can run a Docker Container using a any RHEL base OS (eg. 5,.X 6.X, 7.X) on any RHEL Host OS that supports Docker, which provides a great method for testing out OS, System Utility, Platform, and Application changes.